CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Goodness of fit and prediction
 ###########################################

 After fitting, you may want to know how "good" of a fit your model was to the data.
-Aside from traditional approaches, two methods the author has found useful is to 1. look at the concordance-index (see below section on :ref:`Model Selection in Survival Regression`), available as ``cph.score_`` or in the ``print_summary`` and 2. compare spread between the baseline survival function vs the Kaplan Meier survival function (Why? a small spread between these two curves means that the impact of the exponential in the Cox model does very little, whereas a large spread means *most* of the changes in individual hazard can be attributed to the exponential term).
+Aside from traditional approaches, two methods the author has found useful is to 1. look at the concordance-index (see below section on :ref:`Model Selection in Survival Regression`), available as ``cph.score_`` or in the ``print_summary`` and 2. compare spread between the baseline survival function vs the Kaplan Meier survival function (Why?
+Interpret the spread as how much "variance" is provided by the baseline hazard versus the partial hazard.
+The baseline hazard is approximately equal to the Kaplan-Meier curve if none of the variance is explained by the covariates / partial hazard.
+Deviations from this provide a visual measure of variance explained).
 For example, the first figure below is a good fit, and the second figure is a much weaker fit.

 .. image:: images/goodfit.png

 .. image:: images/badfit.png

-After fitting, you can use use the suite of prediction methods (similar to Aalen's additive model): ``.predict_partial_hazard``, ``.predict_survival_function``, etc.
+After fitting, you can use use the suite of prediction methods: ``.predict_partial_hazard``, ``.predict_survival_function``, etc.

 .. code:: python

     X = rossi_dataset.drop(["week", "arrest"], axis=1)

     cph.predict_partial_hazard(X)
-    cph.predict_survival_function(X)

     cph.predict_survival_function(X, times=[5., 25., 50.])

+    cph.predict_median(X)

 Plotting the coefficients